 Undergraduates can study for a Bachelor of Science in Educational Psychology, leading students to work within an educational environment in a non-teacher role.
 This does not qualify students to teach but to serve an invaluable purpose in helping people from diverse backgrounds.

-For graduates, master’s degree programs include Counseling, Educational Psychology and Psychometry (non-terminal).
+For graduates, master’s degree programs include Counseling and Educational Psychology.
 Counseling program options include Clinical Mental Health Counseling, School Counseling, Student Affairs and Rehabilitation Counseling.

 Education Specialist Degree Programs are available too, providing students with a master’s degree the opportunity to enhance their credentials.
 Two options can be chosen: School Counseling or School Psychology.